×

 When we asked people about industries and career opportunities in Prague, they reponded:

 "Foreigners often work in Prague as English teachers, software developers, hospitality staff, translators, tour guides, and other service industry positions.
 They may also find work in the finance, marketing, and media sectors.
-Additionally, many foreigners find employment in the city's thriving start-up scene," explained one expat living in Prague, Czechia.
+Additionally, many foreigners find employment in the city's thriving start-up scene," remarked one expat who made the move to Prague.

 What is life like in Prague?